Anzasu/Safer/README.md

 I have never programmed an app before, so I had to learn it especially for this hackathon.
 However, already having advanced experience in OOP and Java helped me a lot.

-Forced by lack of time and some problems with importing packages into flutter, I was not able to implement the function to call and send SMS.
-When clicking on the corresponding buttons, it is not possible to make a call or send the location.
+Forced some problems with importing packages into flutter, I was not able to implement the function to call and send SMS (SOLVED).
+When clicking on the corresponding buttons, it is not possible to make a call or send the location (SOLVED).
 Instead, a snack bar appears with a corresponding error message.

-# Accomplishments that I'm proud of
-I am pleased that I was able to programme a relatively functional app in such a short time.

 #What we learned
 Especially how apps are programmed with Flutter, but also a lot about app design and the many aspects that have to be considered (colour, font style, font size, etc.).

 # What's next for Safer
-I will search for a solution to make the app fully work.
-To make the app usable for the open public, the storage of contacts and numbers must be adjusted so that they do not have to be re-entered every time the app is reopened (e.g. with databases)
-I will continue to practise with Flutter and expand or improve the app functions with the new knowledge.
+After implementing the method to save the contact data locally and adding the final touches, the app will hopefully enter the testing phase.
+With the help of the testers' feedback, possible bugs will be eliminated and the app will be made public for everyone.

 ## Photos
 ![icon_safer](https://user-images.githubusercontent.com/109875028/205458295-5ac5810d-a513-4d29-9dc9-b0bcf4d06e02.png)